-The manner in which the Municipality manages debt or takes on new debt to finance investment activities will have a significant impact on the solvency and long-term viability of the Municipality.
-Drakenstein aims at a maximum borrowing level of external loans that will not exceed 45% of the total operating revenue (capital grants excluded) over the medium-term.
-The Municipality is thus cautious not to over borrow in the medium to long term.
+The manner in which the Municipality manages debt or takes on new debt to finance investment activities will significantly impact its solvency and long-term viability.
+Drakenstein aims for a maximum borrowing level of external loans that will not exceed 45% of the total operating revenue (capital grants excluded) over the medium term.
+The Municipality is thus cautious about overborrowing in the medium to long term.

-External borrowing as a funding source is capped at 50% of total operating revenue (excluding conditional grants) as per Council's External Borrowing Policy.
+External borrowing as a funding source is capped at 45% of total operating revenue (excluding conditional grants) as per Council's External Borrowing Policy.
 Due to development opportunities and pressures, Council allowed investment in infrastructure through external borrowings that has led the capped percentage to be exceeded.